dmester/pdftosvg.net/docs/font-resolver.md

 Fonts embedded in a PDF file are not extracted by PdfToSvg.NET.
 By default PdfToSvg.NET will try to detect commonly used fonts and replace them with an appropriate substitute font, but you can also specify a custom font resolver to specify which font to be used as substitute for the embedded fonts.

-A font resolver is implemented as a class implementing the `IFontResolver` interface.
+A font resolver is implemented as a class inheriting from the `FontResolver` base class.

-## Interface `IFontResolver`
+## Abstract class `FontResolver`

 ### `Font ResolveFont(string fontName, CancellationToken cancellationToken)`
 Method called by PdfToSvg.NET to resolve a substitute font by a font name specified in the PDF file.